SoumyaSubhrajit/JavaScript-Notes/Values and Variables.md

 ### Complex Data Types:

-- Object: A magnificent collection of key-value pairs.
+- Object: A magnificent collection of key-value pairs..
 - Function: A masterful reusable block of code.

 # `let`, `var`, `const`